killme2008/clojure-control/README.md

 				  :user "login"
 				  :addresses ["a.domain.com" "b.domain.com"])

-Then clojure-control will use clogin with c.domain.com,but use login with a.domain.com and b.domain.com.
+Then clojure-control will use "clogin" to login c.domain.com,but use "login" to login a.domain.com and b.domain.com.